GDQuest/website/content/tutorial/godot/gdscript/optimization-code/index.md

     #...
 ```

-Of course, you do not always have the luxury of accessing elements in any order, and sometimes you need the position of the element in the array for more processing.
+Of course, you do not always have the luxury of accessing elements in any order.
+Sometimes, you need to know the position of the element in the array for more processing.
 But it's a tradeoff to keep in mind.

 If you want high performing arrays in GDScript, the main takeaways are:

 - 1D arrays are faster than multi-dimensional arrays
 - Single loops are faster than nested loops
--   Accessing an array element with the iterator (`for element in array:`) is faster than using indices (`for i in array.size():`)
+- Accessing an array element with the iterator `for element in array` is faster than using indices, e.g. `for i in array.size()`.

 ## Remove elements from the back of the array

-Whenever you remove an element from an array, Godot has to resize the array.
-When the removed element is the last one, that's all it has to do.
-When the removed element is in the front or in the middle, Godot also has to move every element in its new place, and that's a slower operation.
+Whenever you add or remove an element at position within an array, Godot has to resize the array and move all the elements.
+The cost of this operation is proportional to the number of entries in the array.
+When the removed element is the last one, the engine only needs to resize the array, discarding the last value.

-Use `pop_back()` and `push_back()`/`append()` whenever possible when removing from or adding elements to an array.
+Favor `pop_back()` and `push_back()` or `append()` when removing or adding elements to an array.
+Avoid `pop_front()` and `push_front()`.

-## Use the correct data structure and algorithm
+## Use the correct data structure and algorithm for the job

-This is not a GDScript specific issue, but is one that affects all algorithms.
-It's also more difficult to give examples for as every algorithm will benefit differently from a good data structure.
+This is not a GDScript-specific issue, but the data structures you use affects all algorithms.

-But I can still give you a rule of thumb for GDScript in particular at the most basic level:
+Here are three rules of thumb for choosing data structures with GDScript:

--   If you want to remove elements from a collection at any location at any time, prefer a Dictionary.
+- If you want to remove elements from a collection at any location and at any time, use a `Dictionary`.
--   If you are going to access elements from a collection by key randomly, prefer a Dictionary.
+- If you are going to access elements from a collection by key randomly, use a `Dictionary`.
--   If you lay your elements in order, use an Array.
+- If you lay your elements in order, use an `Array`.

-Consider creating custom structure that better fit your needs.
-Don't be afraid to research how other people do it outside of GDScript and come up with your own version in Godot.
+For more information, read the [Data preferences](https://docs.godotengine.org/en/stable/getting_started/workflow/best_practices/data_preferences.html) page in the official manual.

-## Prefer debugging and breakpoints instead of printing
+## Use breakpoints instead of printing

+Calling the `print()` function is expensive.
+You don't want to export your games with many print statements left in.

+Instead, you can use [the built-in debugger]({{< ref "tutorial/godot/gdscript/debugging/index.md" >}}) to inspect your game at runtime.
+Another option is to call `print_debug()`, which only runs in debug builds of your game, or when testing it from the editor.

+{{< note >}}
-Calling `print()` is actually expensive.
-Godot has to build the string, inform the standard buffer, and display the printed data.
-The buffer has a finite amount of space available to it at any given time and it's easy to fill it up.
-When the buffer is full, it pauses while outputting what it does have, which slows Godot down even further and prompts it to give the error `[output overflow, print less text!]`.
+Printing is slow because Godot has to build the string, pass it to the standard input, and display the printed data.
+The call to `print()` involves passing data to your computer's peripherals, like the display, which is slow.
+The print buffer also has a finite amount of space available and it easy to fill it up.
+When the buffer is full, it pauses while outputting its content, which slows Godot down even further and prompts it to give the error `[output overflow, print less text!]`.
+{{< /note >}}

 It can have a significant impact on framerate at no benefit to the end-user.

-You can get more benefit than printing by putting a breakpoint and looking at the variables.
-If you want to print some data for debug purposes, prefer small messages.
-If you want to have a large dump of data, which is useful to analyze any invisible or hard to track errors, prefer printing to a log file such as through an autoloaded singleton.
+If you want to read a large dump of text or data, which is useful to analyze errors that are hard to track down, output text to a log file.
+You can do so by creating an [Autoload](https://docs.godotengine.org/en/stable/getting_started/step_by_step/singletons_autoload.html) dedicated to logging:

 ```gdscript
 extends Node